 If you are anything like me, you load the dishwasher, put your soap in and start it up.
 When the cycle is done, you unload the dishes and continue the never-ending circle that is dishes.
-I always forget that my dishwasher needs to be cleaned too.
+I always forget that my dishwasher needs to be maintained.
 Thankfully, cleaning your dishwasher is a pretty easy process.

 Why Do I Need to Clean my Dishwasher?